NeroReflex/Gishiki/Documentation/docs/usage/configuration.md

 The file path can also be the value of the environment variable, but that is not suggested.

-The private key can be of any length and power of two, however 4096 is suggested.
+The private key can be of any length and power of two, however 4096 or bigger is suggested.

 ```
 openssl genrsa -out relative/path/to/file.pem 4096